Saving into a pension

 Will the State Pension be enough for me in retirement?

-You become entitled to a Basic State Pension by paying National Insurance contributions during your working life.
-The more years you have paid National Insurance the larger your State Pension, with the maximum entitlement currently based on contributions of 30 years or more.
+You become entitled to a State Pension by paying National Insurance contributions during your working life.
+The more years you have paid National Insurance the larger your State Pension, with the maximum entitlement currently based on contributions of 35 years or more.

-Like the name suggests, the Basic State Pension is unlikely to give you enough income to fulfil all your lifestyle wants and needs in retirement.
-In the current tax year (2018/2019), it only gives you £125.95 per week, or if you were born on or after 6 April 1951 (if male) or 6 April 1953 (if female) a new flat rate of £164.35 per week to live on (for tax year 2018/2019).
+Like the name suggests, the State Pension is unlikely to give you enough income to fulfil all your lifestyle wants and needs in retirement.
+In the current tax year (2021/22), it only gives you £179.60 per week.
+If you were born before 6 April 1951 (if male) or 6 April 1953 (if female) the basic State Pension is £137.60 per week (for tax year 2021/22).
 And this amount could be even less if there have been any gaps in your National Insurance contributions record.

 You might be able to get more but this will depend on your personal circumstances, for more information visit GOV.UK.